-For convenience, when the term "manufacturer" is used, it is intended to include any third party having a contractual arrangement to produce the intermediates, drug substance, or drug product on behalf of the marketing authorisation holder (or the developer, if prior to market authorisation).
+3 For convenience, when the term manufacturer is used, it is intended to include any third party having a contractual arrangement to produce the intermediates, drug substance, or drug product on behalf of the marketing authorization holder (or the developer, if prior to market authorization).

-&lt;sup>2 For convenience, when the term "manufacturing process(es)" is used, it also includes facilities and equipment that might impact on critical processing parameters and, thereby, on product quality.
+4 For convenience, when the term manufacturing process(es) is used, it also includes facilities and equipment that might impact on critical processing parameters and, thereby, on product quality.

-&lt;sup>3 For convenience, when the term "product" is used without modifiers, it is intended to refer to the intermediates, drug substance, and drug product.
+5 For convenience, when the term product is used without modifiers, it is intended to refer to the intermediates, drug substance, and drug product.

-Improvement of product quality is always desirable and encouraged.
-If the results of the comparability exercise indicate an improved quality suggesting a significant benefit in efficacy and/or safety, the pre- and post-change product may not be comparable.
+6 Improvement of product quality is always desirable and encouraged.
+If the results of the comparability exercise indicate an improved quality suggesting a significant benefit in efficacy and/or safety, the pre- and postchange product may not be comparable.
 However, this result could be considered acceptable.
-The manufacturer is advised to consult the appropriate regional Regulatory Authority.
+The manufacturer is advised to consult the appropriate regional regulatory authority.